JohanKnarreborg/OWF_OM_OPTIMIZATION/README.md

 <div align="center">
   <img width="400" src="https://github.com/JohanKnarreborg/OWF_OM_OPTIMIZATION/blob/setup/figs/maintenance.gif">
   <br>
-  <em>Corrective Maintenance (blue) and Scheduled Maintenance (white) for a yearly simulation 💨</em>
+  <em>Corrective Maintenance (blue) and Scheduled Maintenance (white) for a yearly simulation for Kriegers Flak💨</em>
 </div>

 ## Project description
 One of the main cost drivers of offshore wind farms (OWF) is the Operations and Maintenance (O&M) activities conducted throughout the lifetime of a wind farm.
-As seen in Röckmann, Lagerveld, and Stavenuiter 2017 the cost of O&M related activities can account for up to 25%-30% of the total lifetime costs, and therefore crucial to minimize.
+As seen in (Röckmann, Lagerveld, and Stavenuiter 2017) the cost of O&M related activities can account for up to 25%-30% of the total lifetime costs, and therefore crucial to minimize.

 This study aims to reduce the O&M related costs by building a decision making model that can make informed decisions based on forecasts of power prices as well as power production.
-This will allow an OWF owner to reduce the opportunity costs of shutting down their wind turbines to conduct maintenance.
+This will allow an OWF operator to reduce the opportunity costs of shutting down their wind turbines to conduct maintenance and reducing the lifetime cost of the OWF.

 ## 🚀 Quick start 🚀